yuantt83/project_examples/file_bots/README.md

 Synopsis:

-I am tired of organising files by dragging them around or going with one folder at a time.
-This module takes care of finding the right pdfs in the right folder, and merge them accordingly either in the separate folders that they are found, or merge them all!
+This module aims to find the files of interest by giving a search directory and a filename search pattern, then merge them accordingly either in the separate folders that they are found, or merge them all!

 This folder contains: